corpuschat/docs/widget/README.md

 </svg>

 #### Chat Window
-The core area where users converse with the chatbot, gaining information and assistance.
+The main area for users to converse with your bot to information and assistance.
 [[/card]]